Want to connect with more readers? These strategies will make your writing more powerful.

 5. Avoid Common Grammar Errors

 Good writers know their weak points.
 Learning to spot and fix common grammar errors will make you a better writer.
 Here are some to watch for:

 - Sentence problems – Sentences can be run-ons, which stick two complete sentences together without punctuation or conjunctions, or fragments, which don’t complete the thought.
 Both are errors.
 A sentence needs a subject, predicate , and complete thought.

 - Comma use – Commas are tricky.
 Good writers know when to use a comma, such as when joining two independent clauses with a conjunction or after introductory phrases.
 Read our guide to using commas.

 - Subject/verb agreement – Subjects and verbs should agree in number.
 Plural subjects need plural verbs, as do singular subjects and verbs.

 - Misplaced modifiers – Modifiers are words or phrases that modify another part of the sentence.
 If misplaced, they hurt clarity.
 The modifier needs to be placed near the word it modifies so the meaning remains clear.

-- Verb tense – When writing, the tenses of the verb needs to stay consistent throughout, unless the meaning dictates a change.
-For example, if you are writing an essay about something that happened in the past, keep the verbs past tense.
+- Verb tense – When writing, the tenses of the verb need to stay consistent throughout unless the meaning dictates a change.
+For example, if you are writing an essay about something that happened in the past, keep the verb past tense.

 6. Choose Strong Verbs